-A deeper dive into the technology behind UV222™
+The technology behind UV222™

-At the same time, traditional disinfection lamps known as excimer lamps are big bulky instruments only fit for a lab.
-However, this has all changed with UV222™.
+At the same time, traditional disinfection lamps known as excimer lamps, are big, bulky instruments only fit for a lab.

-The Far UV-C lamp consists of a tube filled with a gas called krypton chloride.
+UV Medico's Far UV-C lamp consists of a tube filled with a gas called krypton chloride.
 This gas has the unique property of emitting UV-C-light at 222 nm when a discharge is applied to it.
 When the lamp is turned on, electricity creates a discharge that excites the gas and after a short period of time, UV-C light at 222 nm is emitted.

 A Far UV-C lamp without a filter emits light in a narrow band around a 222 nm peak, but also releases secondary emissions around 235 nm and 250 nm.
 These extra wavelengths are known as side-bands or side-emissions.
-These wavelengths are harmful to humans, but the unique and patented safety filter technology blocks them before they are emitted into the surrounding environment.
+These wavelengths are harmful to humans, but the unique and patented safety filter in UV222 blocks them before they are emitted into the surrounding environment.

-The safety filter technology in the lamp from UV Medico is a thin filter that only lets light at around 222 nm through and blocks all other unwanted radiation.
-It works much in the same way as sunglasses with UV protection.
-It blocks the UV radiation from passing through and entering the environment, making the light from UV222™ safe.
+The safety filter technology in the lamp from UV Medico is a thin filter that only lets through light at around 222 nm and blocks all other unwanted radiation.
+It works much in the same way as sunglasses with UV protection, blocking the UV radiation from passing through and entering the environment, making the light from UV222 safe.

-UV-C light at 222 nm is highly effective against viruses such as the SARS-CoV-2 because the proteins making up the virus - and viruses in general - have an absorption spectrum with a peak around 220-230 nm.
+UV-C light at 222 nm is highly effective against viruses such as the SARS-CoV-2 because the proteins making up this virus, have an absorption spectrum with a peak around 220-230 nm.

-What’s even more interesting is that the UV light at 222 nm is not harmful to humans.
-The reason is that the top layer of the human skin is made of dead cells.
-These dead cells are mostly made of proteins.
-The same can be said for the top layer of the eye.
+While this happens, the light remains harmless to human skin and eyes.
+The reason is that the top layer of the human skin is made of dead cells mostly made of proteins – and the same can be said about the top layer of the eye.

 Ready for the future of disinfection?